The process to start your pension is simple.

 - Retirement Option Document: This document outlines your pension amount, payment options, and deadlines.
 It's important to return your option document to us by the deadline to ensure your payments start on time.

-- Change of Information or Beneficiary form: Use it now if you need to make a change, or keep it in case of a change later.
+- Member Change of Information form: Use it now if you need to make a change, or keep it in case of a change later.

 - A Direct Deposit form: use this form instead of a void cheque to provide us with your banking information and set up monthly direct deposit pension payments.